Understanding Binge Drinking

 An example of lower inhibitions is choosing to drive when your BAC is over the legal limit.
 This is likely to end in an accident.
 According to the United States Department of Transportation, 11,654 people died in preventable alcohol-induced driving traffic accidents in 2020.

-Inflammation of Internal Organs– The lining of the stomach, and the liver are the most common to become inflamed from a session of binge drinking.
+Binge drinking can cause inflammation in the stomach and liver, which are the most commonly affected internal organs.
 This causes nausea and abdominal or lower chest pains.
 Vomiting forcefully from nausea could cause lesions in the esophagus, causing a life-threatening bleed.

 Heart Palpitations- This also includes an irregular heartbeat.